Skip to main content

 How does the RRSP Home Buyers’ Plan work?

 The first step is contributing to an RRSP.
-If you already have one, great!
-If not, consider opening an RRSP.
-Next, you’ll need to meet some criteria to qualify for the Home Buyers Plan.
-Here are the basic criteria (and you can get even more details here).
+Next, you’ll need to meet some criteria to qualify for the HBP.
+Here are the basic criteria:

-You’ll also need to be a first-time buyer.
-If you already own a home, you’re not eligible for the Home Buyers Plan.
+• Generally, you have to be a first-time buyer or meet one of the exceptions (more on that below).
+If you already own a home, you’re not eligible for the HBP.
 To ensure no one tries to cheat the system, you’ll need proof that you’re actually building or buying a home.
-There’s one exception to the rule, however: you can use the Home Buyers Plan if you’re helping a disabled relative purchase their primary home.
-(A person with a disability refers to someone who is entitled to a disability amount and has a Disability Certificate T2201 on file with CRA.
-You can find more information here.)
+There’s one exception to the rule, however: you can use the HBP if you’re helping a disabled relative purchase their primary home.
+(A person with a disability refers to someone who is entitled to a disability amount and has a Disability Certificate T2201 on file with CRA.)

-If you’ve already participated in the Home Buyers Plan in the past, you need to have a zero balance on your Home Buyers Plan account before participating for the second time.
+• If you’ve already participated in the HBP in the past, you need to have a zero balance on that account before participating for the second time.

 How to withdraw RRSP funds under the Home Buyers Plan

-To withdraw funds tax-free as part of the Home Buyers plan you’ll need to fill form T1036.
+To withdraw funds tax-free as part of the HBP you need to fill out form T1036.
 This is quite descriptively called the “Home Buyers’ Plan (HBP) Request to Withdraw Funds from a RRSP.”
 You should submit this form to your financial institution to let them know your intention to withdraw funds.
-It’s not possible to withdraw the money from your RRSP and then claim it was part of the Home Buyers Plan, so make sure to do it the right way.
-It’s very possible to make multiple withdrawals under the Home Buyers Plan in the same year, provided you don’t exceed the $60,000 limit.
+It’s not possible to withdraw the money from your RRSP and then claim it was part of the HBP, so make sure to do it the right way.
+It’s possible to make multiple withdrawals under the HBP in the same year, provided you don’t exceed the $60,000 limit.

-If you were thinking of ramping up your contributions right before you apply for the Home Buyers Plan, think again.
-Contributions made within 90 days of the withdrawal are not eligible for Home Buyers Plan withdrawal.
-You also need to use the money on your new home within 30 days of closing/taking ownership of your new home, so make sure not to apply too early.
+If you were thinking of ramping up your contributions right before you apply for the HBP, think again.
+Contributions made within 90 days of the withdrawal are not eligible for withdrawal.
+You also need to use the money on your new home within 30 days of closing/taking ownership, so make sure not to apply too early.

 RRSP Home Buyers Plan repayment

-The money you withdraw from your RRSP under the Home Buyers Plan eventually needs to be repaid.
-Repayment requirements begin in the second year after the Home Buyers Plan withdrawal is completed.
-Think of the Home Buyers Plan kind of like a loan, but without interest.
+The money you withdraw from your RRSP under the HBP eventually needs to be repaid.
+Repayment requirements begin in the second year after the HBP withdrawal was completed.
+Think of the HBP as a kind of loan, but without interest.
 Participants must repay 1/15th per year, and all of the funds withdrawn must be repaid within 15 years.

 The CRA will send you an HBP account statement with the total amount owing and the minimum payment due.
-Your HBP account balance is also shown on your Notice of Assessment and your MyAccount information with CRA.
-Can't find that info?
-You can also contact CRA at 1-800-959-8281 to inquire about your HBP balance.
+Your HBP account balance is also shown on your Notice of Assessment and your MyAccount information with the CRA.
+Can't find those things either?
+You can also contact CRA at 1-800-959-8281 to inquire about your balance.

-You’ll need to report the repayment on Schedule 7 and submit with your T-1 General Income Tax Return.
-You must make the annual minimum payment but you are also welcome to do further repayments in order to reduce it quicker.
+You’ll need to report the repayment on Schedule 7 and submit it with your T-1 General Income Tax Return.
+You must make the annual minimum payment, but you are also welcome to make further repayments in order to reduce it quicker.

 RRSP Home Buyers' Plan Rules